james-menzies/nudge/README.md

-# String Section Rostering Utility
+# Nudge - A Light Weight String Section Rostering Utility
 ## Software Development Plan

 > To run the program, navigate to the src directory and execute the main file by typing './main.py'.
 Python 3x must be installed on the machine.
 For the best experience, ensure that the terminal window is as large as possible.